 Come to Bac Ha, not only do you have the chance to witness an authentic local fair market, get closer to the life of ethnic people, but also you can taste some really unique and delicious foods and enjoy the hospitality of the locals here.

 O Quy Ho Pass, bridging two provinces Lao Cai and Lai Chau, has long been a legendary destination for local travelers.
 Only 18 kilometers away from the center town of Sapa, O Quy Ho would make a wonderful stop for your motorbiking half-day trip.

 The pass is hailed as the king of passes in northwest Vietnam, being extreme in both road’s difficulty and natural scenery.
 The road leading up the pass’s top is winding, supple as the silk.
-Come when the sun is setting, visitors will be moved by the beautiful landscape just like a water colored painting before the eyes.
+Come when the sun is setting, visitors will be moved by the beautiful landscape just like a water-colored painting before their eyes.

 This dish is known as the traditional dish of H’mong people, cooked from horsemeat, horse’s viscera and horse’s bone, all made into a soup with 12 spices from cardamon, ginger, citronella, anise to cinnamon twig.
-When local people cook this dish, they often stew for couple of hours.
-The dish is served with fresh vegetable and local red hot pepper.
+When local people cook this dish, they often stew for a couple of hours.
+The dish is served with fresh vegetables and local red-hot pepper.

 * Where to eat Thang Co:

 Thang Co A Quynh restaurant